Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst: Theoretical interpretation and parameter estimates

 \section{Theoretical interpretation and parameter estimates}

-Given the observed QPO period $P_{\rm QPO} \approx 0.994$ ms and the exponential amplitude decay scale $\tau_{\rm amp} \approx 2.24$ ms, we estimate a quality factor $Q \sim \pi \tau_{\rm amp} / P_{\rm QPO} \approx 7$.
-This moderate coherence is compatible with damped magnetospheric oscillations excited by a localized energy release, as expected in magnetar models involving Alfvén wave propagation or crustal shear mode coupling (e.g. \cite{Levin2007,van2012magnetar}).
+{Given the observed quasi-periodic spacing $P_{\rm QPO} \approx 3.60$ ms and the approximately exponential post-peak amplitude decay, the pulse train is consistent with a short-lived, damped disturbance in a neutron-star crust or magnetosphere, as expected in magnetar models involving Alfvén-wave propagation, crustal shear oscillations, and magneto-elastic coupling \cite{Levin2007,van2012magnetar,sotani2008alfven}.
+A localized crustal or magnetospheric energy release may excite elastic, Alfvénic, or fast-magnetosonic perturbations, which can modulate the plasma conditions, particle acceleration, charge bunching, or the coherent-emission region.
+Recent simulations further show that magnetar crustquakes and crust--magnetosphere coupling can transmit Alfvénic disturbances into the magnetosphere and imprint quasi-periodic signatures on FRB-like signals \cite{qu2025three,burnaz2025crustal}.
+In addition, FRB propagation through the inner magnetosphere may be attenuated through nonlinear coupling to Alfvénic fluctuations \cite{solanki2026damping}.
+These studies provide a possible physical link between damped magnetar oscillations and coherent radio emission, although the present data do not uniquely determine the emission mechanism.}

-Assuming the QPO arises from standing Alfvén wave modes in the magnetosphere of a magnetar (e.g. \cite{sotani2008alfven}), we can estimate the implied magnetic field strength.
+If the candidate quasi-periodic spacing is associated with standing Alfvénic modes in a magnetar magnetosphere (e.g. \cite{sotani2008alfven}), we can estimate the corresponding local magnetic-field scale.
 The Alfvén velocity is given by $v_A = B/\sqrt{4\pi \rho}$, where $\rho$ is the plasma mass density.
 For a loop or field-line structure of scale $L$, the fundamental oscillation frequency is $f_{\mathrm{QPO}} = v_A / 2L$, which leads to

-Adopting representative values of $L \sim 10^6$~cm and $\rho \sim 10^5$~g\,cm$^{-3}$ and using the observed QPO frequency $f_{\mathrm{QPO}} = 1/P_{\mathrm{QPO}} \approx 10^3$~Hz, we obtain
+Adopting representative values of $L \sim 10^6$~cm and $\rho \sim 10^5$~g\,cm$^{-3}$ and using the observed QPO frequency $f_{\mathrm{QPO}} = 1/P_{\mathrm{QPO}} \approx 3\times 10^2$~Hz, we obtain

-Although the estimated magnetic field strength from the observed QPO frequency is \( B \approx 2 \times 10^{12}~\mathrm{G} \), this is somewhat lower than the canonical range for magnetars (\(10^{14}\)--\(10^{15}~\mathrm{G}\)).
-However, the result remains compatible with the strong-field regime of high-field neutron stars.
-Notably, some magnetar candidates, such as SGR~0418+5729, exhibit inferred dipole fields as low as \( \sim 8 \times 10^{12}~\mathrm{G} \), yet display magnetar-like activity \cite{rea2010low}.